Foreign tax credit

 The Council for the Development of Cambodia (CDC) can be approached for a one-stop service to register a project and obtain approval for a QIP status.
 CDC licensing is, however, not mandatory (except for certain large, politically sensitive projects) and is applicable to those projects that do not fall within the 'negative list'.
-There are detailed criteria of “negative list” which are generally small-size investment in agriculture, service, industrial and infrastructure sectors.
+There are detailed criteria of the 'negative list', which are generally small-size investment in agriculture, service, industrial, and infrastructure sectors.

 The current investment incentives that are applicable to the QIP registered with the CDC include a CIT exemption period from three to nine years based on investment activity categories, or special depreciation (see Special depreciation in the Deductions section) and import duty exemptions.
 Not all QIPs will be entitled to all incentives.

 In addition, after the expiry of the full income tax exemption, a QIP is still entitled to a partial income tax exemption for the next six years, including:

 - Payment of only 25% of total income tax liabilities for the first two years after the expiry of a full income tax exemption period.

 - Payment of only 50% of total income tax liabilities for the second two years.